-A new report shows that users of iPhones in China earn significantly less than those who use local brands such as Huawei and Xiaomi.
+A new report shows that users of iPhones in China earn significantly less than those who use local brands

 Such iPhone users are seen as part of the “invisible poor,” a group who seem capable of spending more than they can actually afford.

 Research firm MobData found that most iPhone users are unmarried females aged 18 to 34.
 They graduated high school and earn a monthly income of less than 3,000 yuan ($432).